 Yale University will supply permission to publish from collection items only when Yale University is the copyright holder.
 We cannot supply permission to publish in any other circumstances.

 If your intended use of Yale University collection items falls within the fair use limitations on copyright specified in the U.S. copyright law (§ 107, Title 17, United States Code), you do not need our permission for that intended use.
 We cannot determine for you whether or not fair use applies to your intended use.
+Additionally, Yale University celebrates the public domain, and you do not need Yale's permission, as physical holder of the collection material, to publish anything that is in the public domain in the United States.
+See the first item in the "Other resources" list below if you require assistance in determining when an item passes into the public domain in the United States.

 For permission to publish from collection material for which Yale University does hold copyright, the following terms and conditions apply: